MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P5-Scrolling-World/content.md

 }
 ```
 >
 > This needs a little explanation.
 The `scrollSprite()` method takes two parameters: sprite, the sprite to scroll,
-> and speed, the distance in pixels to moev the sprite to the left.
+> and speed, the distance in pixels to move the sprite to the left.
 Then the function checks the x position
 > of the sprite.
 If the x position is less than negative have the width the function moves the sprite
 > twice it's width to the right.
 The x coordinates counts positive going to the right, and negative going to the left.
 This means when a sprite's x position is negative have of it's width we know it's gotten all the way off the screen to the left.
 >
 > To create an endless scrolling ground plane you will two sections.
 >

 #Creating endless ground

 > [action]
 > Open *GameScene.sks* select the ground and give it the name `groundA`.
 >
 > ![Name groundA](../Tutorial-Images/xcode-name-groundA.png)
 >
 > You need a second ground sprite.
 You can easily copy the first ground sprite by holding option and dragging.
 > Snap the new ground sprite to the right of the first.
 Then give the new ground sprite the name `groundB`.
 >
 > ![Name groundA](../Tutorial-Images/xcode-name-groundB.png)
 >

 Now you need to make a connection in code to the two ground sprites: `groundA` and `groundB`.

 > [action]
 > Open *GameScene.swift* add the following at the top of the GameScene class under `let scrollSpeed`.
 >
 ```
 var groundA: SKSpriteNode!
 var groundB: SKSpriteNode!
 ```
 >
 > Make a sprite reference new variables in `didMove(to View:)`.
 >
 ```
 /* Make a reference to ground sprites */